ecnu-sa-labs/ecnu-sa-labs/lab_manual/course-vm.md

 ## Setting up Course Lab Environment

 **Step1.** For this course, we will use Docker containers with VS Code to ensure everyone uses a consistent development environment for the labs .
-Before proceeding, you need to install <a href="https://www.docker.com/">docker</a> on your local machine(Note:for windows users, please install ); we will refer to this machine as the host machine.
+Before proceeding, you need to install <a href="https://www.docker.com/">docker</a> on your local machine(Note:For windows users, please select Download for Windows-AMD64; For Mac users, please select Download for Mac); we will refer to this machine as the host machine.
 ![](../images/course-vm-d.jpg)

 **Step2.** After this, install <a href="https://code.visualstudio.com/Download">VS Code</a> and within VS Code install the <a href="https://code.visualstudio.com/docs/remote/remote-overview">Remote Development Extension</a>.